Chapter 13 Bankruptcy Attorney in Springfield

 Schedule your FREE initial consultation by contacting Licata Bankruptcy Firm at (417) 213-5006 for a Missouri Chapter 13 bankruptcy lawyer.

-Benefits of Filing for Chapter 13 Bankruptcy
+Advantages of Filing for Chapter 13 Bankruptcy

 One of the biggest benefits of a Chapter 13 bankruptcy in Springfield is the retention of all your property.
 Debtors will not lose an asset even if they are non-exempt or not protected by law.

-Chapter 7 vs Chapter 13
+Comparing Chapter 7 and Chapter 13

 This is useful if there are things a debtor wishes to keep that they would otherwise lose in a Chapter 7 bankruptcy.
 For example, a luxury item like a boat or motorcycle or even a home that has equity above the protected amount can be retained in a Chapter 13 bankruptcy.

 Chapter 13 bankruptcy is often the best option for debtors who are above the median, meaning their income is too high to file a Chapter 7 bankruptcy.
-This does not mean that you must pay all your unsecured creditors in the Chapter 13 case.
+This does not mean that you must pay all your unsecured creditors in the Chapter 13 process.

-Bankruptcy Means Test
+Understanding the Bankruptcy Means Test

 Your attorney will calculate the means test for you which determines how much you must pay monthly towards your creditors.
 The test is complicated and takes a sophisticated bankruptcy lawyer to accurately complete.